unraveldata-org/unravel-terraform-scripts/bigquery/README.md

 Visit https://www.terraform.io/downloads to access the Terraform downloads page and the instructions to install terraform.

 ### Configure gcloud
 Before using this project, you need to authenticate with Google Cloud using gcloud.
 Follow the instructions provided at https://cloud.google.com/sdk/docs/install-sdk for a one-time configuration.
-You can find the install instruction nased on the Machine Arch and OS installed in the baove link.
+You can find the installation instruction based on the Machine Arch and OS installed in the above link.

 ### Initialize gcloud
 To authenticate gcloud, execute the following commands: